Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Evaluation

 \subsubsection{Effects of decreasing content set size}

-We next examine the effects of changing the size of the set of contents sent to device for RR with $\epsilon=5$, which we enforce by the cutoff parameter, $\gamma$, as in Algorithm \ref{alg:boas} (Figure \ref{rr-cutoff}).
-We observe that the metrics pass through an optimum at an intermediate value near $\gamma=0.8$, which we justify as a trade-off between recall and privacy.
-At low cutoff parameters (low content set sizes), the process is limited by recall---the set of ads sent to the device is less likely to contain the most optimal candidate given the private data.
-At high cutoff parameters (large set sizes), the process is limited by the decreasing probability density on the greedy candidate in the RR mechanism, as can be seen in Equation \ref{equation-rr}.
+We next examine the effects of varying the number of candidates sent to device using RR with $\epsilon=5$, which we enforce by the cutoff parameter, $\gamma$, as in Algorithm \ref{alg:boas}.
+We observe (Figure \ref{rr-cutoff}) that the metrics pass through an optimum at an intermediate value near $\gamma=0.8$, which we justify as a trade-off between recall and privacy.
+At low cutoff parameters (smaller sets), the process is limited by recall---the set of final candidates sent to the device is less likely to contain the best candidate given the private data.
+At high cutoff parameters (larger sets), the process is limited by the decreasing probability density on the greedy candidate in the RR mechanism (Equation \ref{equation-rr}).